gooncaver/knime_slides/tata/context/design_pltr_2025_agnostic.md

     *   **Text & Icons:** High-contrast off-white (`#FFFFFF`).
 *   **Spacing:** While the grid is asymmetrical, there is a clear visual logic and enough negative space around each image-text unit to prevent the slide from feeling chaotic and to ensure each point is distinct and readable.

-Here are the new, unique slide formats extracted from the Palantir Q2 2022 Business Update, extending the provided design guide.
+Here are the new, unique slide formats extracted from the Athinia Q2 2022 Business Update, extending the provided design guide.
 Each new format is distinct from the original seven and from each other.

 ---